Promoting safety for women

 Safe working cultures, stronger communities

-Women have suffered physical or sexual violence in their lifetime
+Of women have suffered physical or sexual violence in their lifetime

 We are committed to respecting and promoting women’s rights, which includes the right to safety of women and girls.